fazibear/puddleofcode/content/story/2024-08-20-pitara-kitara-resurrected.md

 Because new screen shape is a little different I need to make a screen hole bigger, print a bazel and glue it into the main case.
 Looks like everything fits.
 Just need to make all those things work together.

-See you in the next part.
+See you in the next one.